 Back to the laptop, it also has 16GB of RAM, as well as heaps of storage thanks to the combo of 256GB SSD and 1TB HDD.

-I would personally choose a laptop with a better GPU on the list, but if you really want the larger screen and you don’t have enough money to buy out final recommendation, this one is the best choice!
+I would personally choose a laptop with a better GPU on the list, but if you really want the larger screen and you don’t have enough money to buy any of the models recommended below, this one is a good choice!

 These would be the best laptops to mine for altcoins and cryptocurrency this year.
 One extremely important piece of advice I can offer is: join as soon as possible in order to reap on the benefits as fast as possible.
 Mining becomes more and more difficult as time passes and competition increases (while the number of available coins decreases in many cases), so being early is important.